 Where do we go?
 Region C: Grand Canyon National Park, Monument Valley Navajo Tribal Park, Painted Desert, Canyon de Chelly and Pueblo Cliff Dwellings, Navajo Nation, Hopi Nation.
 To learn more about these places, click here.

 What will we do?
-Backcountry hiking; campfire storytelling and stargazing; desert and canyon explorations, Pueblo site visits; Apache, Navajo, Hopi Lifeway lessons, river/creek reflections; 4WD van safaris.
+Backcountry hiking; campfire storytelling and stargazing; desert and canyon explorations, Pueblo site visits; ceremonies; Navajo and Hopi Lifeway lessons, river/creek reflections; 4WD safaris.
 To learn more, click here.

 What courses are offered?